frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/customizing-data-visibility-in-child-table.md

 **Switch to Un-editable Grid**

-To have more values shown in the preview of the Quotation Item table, you can disable Editable Grid for the Quotation Item Doctype.
+To have more values shown in the preview of the Quotation Item table, you can disable Editable Grid for the Quotation Item DocType.
 Steps below.

 <img alt="Child Table" class="screenshot" src="{{docs_base_url}}/assets/img/customize/customize-child-table.gif">